PeterSommerlad/CPPCourseIntroduction/exercises/manualsetupenvironment.md

   -  Download Cevelop at https://www.cevelop.com/download/
   -  Unzip it anywhere locally on your filesystem, e.g. in your home directory.
-  -  Install a suitable C++ compiler using your package manager.
+  -  Install a suitable C++ compiler (most recent) using your package manager.
-    -  For C++17 GCC 8.3 or newer is a good choice

 ## Installation on MacOS